ddobric/neocortexapi/README.md

 On the Importance of the Newborn Stage When Learning Patterns with the Spatial Pooler. https://rdcu.be/cIcoc. doi:10.1007/s42979-022-01066-4

 # Contribute
-If your want to contribute on this project please contact us by opening an issue.
+If your want to contribute on this project please contact us by opening an issue..